LFriede/x64dbg-updater/README.md

 ## Build

 To build the plugin every Qt Creator, Qt 5.x and Visual Studio version should work.
-I'm using VS2019 and Qt 5.9.9 for developing but released versions are built with VS2013 and Qt 5.6.3, same as x64dbg builds.
+Released binarys are always built with the same environment x64dbg is built with.
+At time of writing this is Qt 5.12.12, VS2022 with 2017 C++ runtimes.

 Make sure you build in release mode because .lib files of the plugin SDK are built in release mode (must match) and x64dbg is shipped with release binarys of Qt.
-The Qt project file is configured to generate debug symbols (pdb) in release mode too, place them in x64dbgs plugin folder if you want to debug the plugin.
+The Qt project file is configured to generate debug symbols (pdb) in release mode too.

-If you have problems installing old Qt versions like 5.6.x you can trick the installer to use the old repositorys again as described here: [gist.github.com/LFriede/3d4cde1bfdb211db4896a0a8b890660b](https://gist.github.com/LFriede/3d4cde1bfdb211db4896a0a8b890660b)